Sustainable Saratoga uses education, advocacy, and action to have a wide-ranging impact on our community, to benefit current and future generations

 Through education, advocacy and action, our Climate & Energy committee seeks to increase energy efficiency, reduce energy waste, and develop renewable energy sources.
 By reducing our reliance on fossil fuels, we can help avert the dangers of climate change.
-A few of our highlights for this year include:
+A few of our 2018 highlights include:

 - Hosted a home energy audit workshop